 This phrase is formal due to the inclusion of 하세요, which is an imperative that orders someone to do something. 요 is a Korean honorific word that, when added to the end of a phrase or sentence, makes it more respectful in nature.

-안녕 itself translates to “peace.”
+The first part, 안녕, translates as “peace.”
 So, when translated more literally, 안녕하세요 essentially means you’re wishing someone to “be at peace.”

-안녕하십니까 (ahn-nyung-ha-shim-ni-kka) is an even more formal version of this phrase—the ending 하십니까 indicates very high respect.
-However, this version is rather exclusive in its use, so you probably won’t have a frequent need for it.
-It can also be used in a sarcastic, humorous manner among friends—I myself have used it to greet someone who luxuriously overslept and ended up late to a meetup.
+This extra-formal version is rather exclusive in its use, so you probably won’t have a frequent need for it.
+However, it can also be used in a sarcastic, humorous manner among friends—I myself have used it to greet someone who luxuriously overslept and ended up late to a meetup!

 This greeting takes the form of a polite question.
 It’s formal and appropriate for your social superiors, elders and acquaintances.
-It works for anyone you wish to treat with a degree of respect, even if you consider them your friend.
+It works for anyone you wish to treat with more respect, even if you consider them your friend.

-An even more formal version of this phrase is 안녕히 주무셨어요 (ahn-nyung-hi ju-mu-shyut-ssuh-yo)?
+안녕히 주무셨어요? (ahn-nyung-hi ju-mu-shyut-ssuh-yo) is the even more formal version of this phrase.
 The main difference is in the verb conjugation.

-The 주무셨 that replaces the 잤 is a conjugation of the verb 주무시다 (ju-mu-shi-da, “to sleep”). 주무시다 is a much more formal version of the verb 자다 (ja-da, “to sleep”), which is what 잤 is conjugated from.
+The 주무셨 that replaces the 잤 is a conjugation of the verb 주무시다 (ju-mu-shi-da) — “to sleep.” 주무시다 is a much more formal version of the verb 자다 (ja-da) — “to sleep,” the conjugated form of which is 잤 in our original phrase.